 We need to teach students to think critically.
 We need to restore quality in education and stop dumbing it down.
 We need discipline in the classroom.
 We need to stop passing students who failed to grasp the basic concepts of the grade level just because it will hurt their feelings.
 Students must pass a comprehensive HS test before being allowed to graduate.
 The emphasis in high school must be on academics, not sports.
 Not everyone is going to the NBA or NFL.Speaking of degrees, colleges should require students to major in programs where there is a demand for that degree.
 The only thing that goes with some majors like minority or gender studies (besides outrageous student debt) is "do you want fries with that?".

-There are things we can do.
-I've named just a few.
+There are just a few of the things we can do.
 The situation isn't hopeless.
 There is hope.
 But we will have to fight for it.
 Power and control are never surrendered willingly.
 I think this country is worth it.
 So did a lot of brave men and women who came before us.
 Do you?